ivlab/ABREngine-UnityPackage/EasyParaViewToABR~/README.md

     - **Dataset:** higher-level dataset this Key Data is a part of
     - **Key Data Name:** descriptive name for the key data you are sending to ABR
     - **Organization:** descriptive name for the organization that owns the data
-    - Host: (optional) IP address of the machine ABR is running on
+    - Host: IP address and port of ABR Server (leave unchanged unless you are running the ABR Server and ParaView on different computers)
-    - Port: (optional) Port that the ABR data listener is running on
 6. Click the green 'Apply' button to send your data to ABR!
-7. You may need to stop the Unity project and start it again for the data to show up.
+    - in the ABR Server logs, you should see messages like "Imported JSON header to path....".
+These are where your ABR data files are located on your computer (in the @media-folder.md).

+> [!TIP]
+> If something isn't working correctly, be sure to check out the ParaView logs
+> and ABR server logs.
+ParaView logs can be accessed by going to *View >
+> Output Messages*, and ABR server logs can be seen in the terminal that you
+> launched the @abr-server.md from.

 #### Converting data to ABR-acceptable format